-Charles “Chas” Baker – A gunman in the Lincoln County War of New Mexico and brother of Lincoln County Deputy Sheriff, Frank Baker.
-Charles was later captured by Texas Ranger, Jim Gillett, and sent to prison for 25 years.
+Charles “Chas” Baker – A gunman in the Lincoln County War of New Mexico and brother of Lincoln County Deputy Sheriff Frank Baker.
+Charles was captured by Texas Ranger Jim Gillett and sentenced to prison for 25 years.

 Y sabel Barela – A New Mexico gunman, Barela was shot and killed by John Kinney in Mesilla on November 2, 1877.

-When Mart Horrell and three other men were later arrested and jailed, Barkley and the other brothers stormed the jail and freed them on May 2nd.
+When Mart Horrell and three other men were later arrested and jailed, Barkley and the other brothers stormed the jail and freed them on May 2.
 Barkley then accompanied the lawless Horrell brothers to Lincoln, New Mexico, where they terrorized the city before returning to Texas and becoming involved in the Horrell-Higgins Feud.
-Afterwards, Barkley seemingly disappeared into history.
+Afterward, Barkley seemingly disappeared into history.

 Mose Beard – Brother to John Beard, Moss also was involved in the Horrell-Higgins feud.

-Henry M. “Hugh” Beckwith (18??-1892) – A member of the Seven Rivers Warriors, who fought in New Mexico’s Lincoln County War, Beckwith shot down his own son-in-law on August 16, 1878.
-After the war, he moved to Texas, where he was killed during a robbery of his general store at Presidio in 1892.
+Henry M. “Hugh” Beckwith (18??-1892) – A member of the Seven Rivers Warriors, who fought in New Mexico’s Lincoln County War, Beckwith shot down his son-in-law on August 16, 1878.
+After the war, he moved to Texas, where he continued his outlaw ways and was killed when he tried to rob a general store at Presidio in 1892.

 Juan Bideno (18??-1871) – Bideno’s known career as a gunman was compressed into a few violent days in the summer of 1871.
 Bideno, who worked as a cowboy and sometimes a hired gunman, signed on to a cattle drive from Texas to Abilene, Kansas.
 Leading the drive was 22-year-old Billy Cohron, who noticed Bideno’s slack work and called him on it several times.
 This soon led to hard words between the pair.
-As the cattle crossed the Cottonwood River, they again had words, and Bidino shot the young trail boss.
+They again had words as the cattle crossed the Cottonwood River, and Bidino shot the young trail boss.
 Bidieo quickly fled with a posse in hot pursuit.
 But, the lawmen didn’t have a chance, as John Wesley Hardin found him first.
 Unfortunately for Bideno, the trail boss he killed was a friend of Hardin’s.

-Andy Blevins, aka: Andy Cooper (18??-1887) – Blevins was reportedly wanted for cattle rustling and murder in Texas before he and his family moved to Pleasant Valley, Arizona and began ranching.
-The Blevins soon found themselves in the midst of a local range war between the Graham and Tewksbury factions, called the Pleasant Valley War.
+Andy Blevins, aka: Andy Cooper (18??-1887) – Blevins was reportedly wanted for cattle rustling and murder in Texas before he and his family moved to Pleasant Valley, Arizona, and began ranching.
+The Blevins soon found themselves during a local range war between the Graham and Tewksbury factions, called the Pleasant Valley War.
 The dispute was between cattlemen and sheepherders, who were fighting over property lines and water rights.
-Blevins soon hired his gun out to the cattle-herding Grahams, and killed two men, including the leader of the sheepherder’s faction.
+Blevins soon hired his gun out to the cattle-herding Grahams and killed two men, including the leader of the sheepherder’s faction.
 Two days later, on September 4, 1887, Blevins was shot down by Commodore Perry Owens, the sheriff in Holbrook, Arizona.
 In the gunbattle, Owens also killed Andy’s brother Sam Blevins and another cohort named Mose Roberts.

 John Blevins – A gunman in the Pleasant Valley War of Arizona.

-Thomas Boggs – A friend of Kit Carson’s, Boggs was a gunman and mountain main in the area of Taos, New Mexico.
+Thomas Boggs – A friend of Kit Carson’s, Boggs was a gunman and mountain man in the area of Taos, New Mexico.